Phillip-J-Allen/phase2-project-enterprise/README.md

 Unable to prepare data using `pandas`

 > This includes projects that successfully answer the business questions, but do not use `pandas` (e.g. use only base Python, or use some other tool like R, Tableau, or Excel)

+## Getting Started

+Use the link at the bottom of this assignment to open the project folder in IllumiDesk.
+This folder contains:

+* `zippedData`: This is a directory containing all of the compressed data files you need for the project.
+  * Look in this directory to find the names of the files when you want to open them with `pandas`
+* `exploratory.ipynb`: This is the notebook where you should perform all of your data exploration.
+  * It's fine for this notebook to contain broken code or hard-to-read plots; think of it as your "scratch paper".
+  * We have included some starter code in this notebook, but make sure you look at all of the files in `zippedData`, not just the ones used in the starter code.
+  * Work in this notebook until you are ready to start assembling your final report notebook.
+* `final.ipynb`: This is the final report notebook.
+  * Once you have a finding (visualization + explanation) in `exploratory.ipynb` that you want to include in the final report notebook, copy those code and Markdown cells over to `final.ipynb`.
+  * You will need to include import statements in `final.ipynb` for any packages that you use (pandas, SQLite, Matplotlib, etc.)
+  * When you are ready to submit the notebook, make sure you restart the kernel and run all cells to make sure that everything runs in order.
+Then download the notebook as a PDF for submission.

+## Summary

+This project pulls together everything that you have learned so far.
+Let's do it!